microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 9. Summary tab

-    a.  **DO NOT IMMEDIATELY CLICK OK**
+    a.  **DO NOT IMMEDIATELY CLICK OK.**  Instead, click on the link Download template and parameters

     b.
-Instead, click on the link Download template and parameters

-    c.
 This will present you with an ARM template that matches your deployment as you defined in the portal.
 This can be very helpful when you first start learning how to work with ARM templates, or with finding the values and parameters an ARM template is expecting.

     For example, note how when you click on the parameters button, the value it has listed for location looks a bit different from what you selected in the portal.

    <img src="./media/image46.png" border="1">

-    d.
 To return back to the deployment summary, click on the X to exit out from the Template

    <img src="./media/image47.png" border="1">

-    e.
-Click OK to start the deployment of your VM, which will take 5-10 minutes to complete.
+Click OK to start the deployment of your VM, which will take 5-10
+    minutes to complete.

 ### Login to the VM

-1. Open an RDP session to the DSC1 VM created in the previous step

-2. Once logged into this VM, open the PowerShell ISE as an Administrator
+1. Open an RDP session to the DSC1 VM created in the previous step.
+Once logged into this VM, open the PowerShell ISE as an Administrator

 ### Get a custom DSC resource from the PowerShell Gallery